sdrelton/matrix-est-maxelts/README.md

-Full details of the algorithms, along with thorough numerical experiments investigating their performance, can be found in the (open access) paper (ADD LINK).
+Full details of the algorithms, along with thorough numerical experiments investigating their performance, can be found in the (open access) paper

+N. J. Higham and S. D. Relton, "[Estimating the Largest Entries of a Matrix](http://eprints.ma.man.ac.uk/2424)", MIMS EPrint 2015.116, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, December 2015.

-To check the code is functioning properly you can run [the testcode](normestm_testcode.m) in MATLAB.
+To check that the code is functioning properly you can run [the testcode](normestm_testcode.m) in MATLAB.

 ## Details
 Our algorithms can be applied to matrices known explicitly, which is usually less efficient than just calling max(max(abs(A))) direclty, or to matrices known only implicitly.
-Here is an example of the explicit case, the implicit case is discussed later.
+Here is an example of the explicit case.
+The implicit case is discussed below.

 ```matlab
 A = inv(randn(500));